|

 appointment

-Make appointments in this window if possible.
+Make appointments in the preferred window if possible

 You may also come by in this window unannounced but only an appointment ensures that I am there.